schitresh/computer_science/networks/5_network_security/5_miscellaneous_attacks.md

   - When communicating at low levels of network layer
     - Computers might not be able to determine with whom they are exchanging data
 - Compromized Key attacks
-  - A key is a secret code or number necessary to interpret secured informatino
+  - A key is a secret code or number necessary to interpret secured information
   - Obtaining a key is difficult and resource intensive process for an attacker
   - But it is possible and referred as compromised key when obtained

 ## Vulnerability Attacks
 - Trap Door
   - The designer of a program or system might leave a hole that only he is capable of using
-  - Quite difficult to detect as one needs to go through thee source code of all the components
+  - Quite difficult to detect as one needs to go through the source code of all the components
 - Port Scanning
   - Automated process that creates a TCP/IP connection to a specific port
   - To protect the identity of attacker, they are launched from zombie systems